Context Windows vs Synthetic Memory

 Isolated per tool

-Shared via MCP (8 AI tools)
+Shared via MCP across supported clients

 Memory Loss